facebook

 Traditional Recipe for Elderberry Liqueur

 To prepare elderberry liqueur, you will need the following ingredients: ripe elderberries, sugar, water, and alcohol (preferably vodka or rum).
 First, thoroughly wash the ripe elderberries and remove the stems.
 Then place them in a pot, add sugar and water, and bring to a boil.
-Simmer until the sugar dissolves and the fruits soften.
-Allow this syrup to cool, then strain it through a fine sieve to remove solid parts.
+Simmer on low heat until the sugar dissolves and the fruits soften.
+Allow this syrup to cool and strain it through a fine sieve to remove solids.

 Add alcohol to the cooled syrup and mix well.
-Pour the mixture into sterilized bottles and seal them.
-Let the liqueur steep in a cool, dark place for at least a month for the flavors to fully develop.
+Pour the mixture into sterilized bottles and seal.
+Let the liqueur rest in a cool, dark place for at least a month to allow the flavors to fully develop.
 After this time, your elderberry liqueur is ready to serve.
 Serve it chilled as an aperitif or digestif, or use it as an ingredient in cocktails.